A Brief View on Hierarchy

 Hierarchy celebrates the power and glory of men, while also honouring the fundamental truth that men are not created equal.

-Aristotle is right when he tells us , ‘give me a child until he is 7, and I will show you the man.’
-Children are born with innate characteristics which are honed and developed as he matures.
-Central to these characteristics are leadership and followship, the core fundamentals to the concept of hierarchy.
-Neither is right nor wrong, merely an inalienable truth.
-In the context of hierarchy we call these different men and boys, Alpha and beta.
+Aristotle was right when he said, “Give me a child until he is seven, and I will show you the man.”
+Children are born with innate characteristics which are honed and developed as they mature.
+Central to these characteristics are leadership and “followship”—the core fundamentals of the concept of hierarchy.
+Neither is right nor wrong; they are merely an inalienable truth.
+In the context of hierarchy, we call these different roles Alpha and Beta.

 Expectations of Others

-Modern society, and the expectations of others has had the effect of rendering unpopular, and indeed controversial the acknowledgement that Alphas and betas exist as distinct members of a hierarchy.
-Each, alike have a valuable contribution to make to the world.
-Their contributions are different, the lives are different, their struggles are different, but they exist together.
-Neither role is more valuable than the other, in fact it is useful to consider them as two sides of the same coin.
-A leader can only lead if he has his followers, similarly, a follower can only truly achieve if he is led.
-An Alpha can only be his true self when a beta surrenders to his control.
+Modern society and the expectations of others have had the effect of rendering unpopular—and indeed controversial—the acknowledgement that Alphas and Betas exist as distinct members of a hierarchy.
+Each alike has a valuable contribution to make to the world.
+Their contributions are different, their lives are different, and their struggles are different, but they exist together.
+Neither role is more valuable than the other; in fact, it is useful to consider them as two sides of the same coin.
+A leader can only lead if he has his followers; similarly, a follower can only truly achieve if he is led.
+An Alpha can only be his true self when a Beta surrenders to his control.

 Deep Truth

-To acknowledge the hierarchy of men, is to acknowledge the truth deep within each of us.
-This truth transcends age, race, social class, but is fundamental to who we each are.
-Our truth is created at our birth and shaped by our expereiriences and the expectations placed upon us.
-Some may struggle with their identity, but few really doubt it’s truth.
+To acknowledge the hierarchy of men is to acknowledge the truth deep within each of us.
+This truth transcends age, race, and social class; it is fundamental to who we each are.
+Our truth is created at our birth and shaped by our experiences and the expectations placed upon us.
+Some may struggle with their identity, but few really doubt its truth.